 Reference to the outline of this course will show that its aim is indeed a thorough preparation for teaching in the public schools.
 It will be seen that, although the course is of but one year's duration, it, with the two years of presupposed work, is the equivalent of the four years' courses of many other institutions, which, coupled with the fact that students may enter at any time for the preparatory work, is a saving of two or more years' time and expense to the student.
-Considering the course aside from the preceding preparatory course and the succeeding classic course, it is the aim to do a years' pedagogy work in a year.
+Considering the course aside from the preceding preparatory course and the succeeding classic course, it is the aim to do a year's pedagogy work in a year.
 The work is very heavy, and, we think, is exactly what is needed by the student at this stage of his development.
 When taken with the above mentioned courses the whole makes a course as substantial as can be had anywhere.
 In some subjects it requires more hours of work than do State Normal courses.
 At the same time the work is as thoroughly grounded in fundamental principles of education.

-In addition to the very careful reading of Rosecranz DeGarmo's Essentials of Method, McMurry's General Method, MacVicar's Principles of Education, Tompkin's Philosophy of Teaching, Rousseau's Emile, and Pestalozzi's Leonard and Gertrude, the student will be referred frequently to chapters in Laurie's Institutes of Education W. H. Payne's Contributions to the Science of Education, Compayre's Lectures on Teaching, Rein's Outlines of Pedagogics, White's Pedagogy, and other valuable works on the subject.
-Numerous essays will be written by the student on various phases of educational history, and he will be required to deliver several addresses on topics of systematic pedagogy.
+In addition to the very careful reading of Rosecranz DeGarmo's Essentials of Method, McMurry's General Method, MacVicar's Principles of Education, Tompkin's Philosophy of Teaching, Rousseau's Emile, and Pestalozzi's Leonard and Gertrude, the student will be referred frequently to chapters in Laurie's Institutes of Education, W. H. Payne's Contributions to the Science of Education, Compayre's Lectures on Teaching, Rein's Outlines of Pedagogics, White's Pedagogy, and other valuable works on the subject.
+Numerous essays will be written by the student on various phases of education history, and he will be required to deliver several addresses on topics of systematic pedagogy.

 We recommend that those teachers and students contemplating the work of the course read as many of the above works as possible before entering.
-Dr. Kinnaman will direct by correspondence the reading of a limited number of students who may be planning to take the course.
 Such persons should note also that the course presupposes five months' work in psychology.